codeskyblue/gossh/README.md

 for a group use, give them a group-account. for personal use, give them a single-account and group is group-account

-so personal can use itself conf and also the group conf.
+so user can use themself conf and also the group conf.

 ### How to join
-All develops can be found in todo [TODO](doc/todo.md)
+All contributes can be found in [todo](doc/todo.md)